 Designing an Effective Brochure

 To begin, you will need the following tools: a desktop publishing program, content for your brochure, and a printer for output.
 Other tools may be needed depending on what other items are needed in the brochure, such as possible photos.
 But this will get you started on your brochure design.

 The first item you must address is content.
 You need to determine what this brochure will do.
 Will it be a sales brochure, selling a service?
 Will it be a product brochure, informing customers about a certain product or products for sale?
-Will it be informational, contain information about an organization, a candidate running for city office, or information about the benefits of washing vegetables before consuming them?
+Will it be informational, contain information about an organization, a candidate running for a city office, or information about the benefits of washing vegetables before consuming them?

-Whatever information your brochure will contain, you need to make sure that you have all relevant information for it ready, spell checked and accurate.
+Whatever information your brochure will contain, you need to make sure that you have all relevant information for it ready, spell-checked, and accurate.
 Be careful that you do not give too much information; otherwise, your audience will not want to read the brochure.
 You want to give them enough information to have an understanding of the content, but you also want them to contact you for more information.

 You also need to make sure you understand your audience.
 Who is this brochure for or trying to reach?
 Designing a brochure for a senior citizen retirement home, but using slang and design elements for teenagers won’t bring you the expected results.
 You need to make sure that your design will fit the audience it is trying to reach.